databricks/terraform-provider-databricks/CONTRIBUTING.md

 After installing the necessary software for building provider from sources, you should be able to run `make coverage` to run the tests and see the coverage.

 ## Package organization for Providers
 We are migrating the resource from SDKv2 to Plugin Framework provider and hence both of them exist in the codebase.
-For better readability and development, they are defined under internal root directory:
+For uniform code convention, readability and development, they are defined under internal directory under root as:
 - `common/provider`: This package contains the changes common to both the providers example provider factory and tests
   - imports are declared as:
   	- `pluginframeworkprovider` "github.com/databricks/terraform-provider-databricks/internal/pluginframework/provider"